eclipse-sumo/sumo/docs/web/docs/Demand/Shortest_or_Optimal_Path_Routing.md

 | viaLonLat   | float, float [float,float]    | The network position to pass along the way in geo-coordinates  [note](#Mapmatching)   |

 ## Mapmatching
 Since version 1.2 DUAROUTER supports mapping positions to roads using attributes that end with 'XY' or 'LonLat'.
 The latter only works in networks that are geo-referenced.
-The maximum distance for map-matching can be configure using option **--mapmatch.distance** (since version 1.5)
+The maximum distance for map-matching can be configured using option **--mapmatch.distance** (since version 1.5)

 !!! caution
     SUMO does not yet support these mapping attributes.